overlay-market/OIPs/notes/note-8.md

 displaying 1.5 hours of [simulated data](https://github.com/overlay-market/pystable/blob/main/example/montecarlo.py) generated from fits to ETH-DAI historical price data.
 The TWAP is averaged over an hour.

 The 1h TWAP value immediately after spot jumps from 1983.65 to 1995.48 is still around 1985.86, and the 1h TWAP value an hour after the jump catches up is 2002.48.
-If we offer the long entry and exit prices at the rolling 1h TWAP value, the scalp trade over an hour yields easy money.
+If we offer the long entry and exit prices at the rolling 1h TWAP value, the scalp position over an hour yields easy money.

 ## Responsive Spreads

-To prevent traders from taking advantage of the lag, one solution is to add a "bid-ask spread" to the entry and exit values Overlay markets offer to traders.
-Such a spread should be responsive to large jumps in the most recent spot price while also inheriting the security properties of the TWAP when traders wish to ultimately take profits.
+To prevent users from taking advantage of the lag, one solution is to add a "bid-ask spread" to the entry and exit values Overlay markets offer to users.
+Such a spread should be responsive to large jumps in the most recent spot price while also inheriting the security properties of the TWAP when users wish to ultimately take profits.

-We propose the bid \\( B \\) and ask \\( A \\) prices offered to traders at time \\( t \\) be
+We propose the bid \\( B \\) and ask \\( A \\) prices offered to users at time \\( t \\) be

 \\[ B(t) = \min \bigg[\mathrm{TWAP}(t-\nu, t), \mathrm{TWAP}(t-\Delta, t) \bigg] \cdot e^{-\delta} \\]